Oozaru71/Oozaru71/README.md

 # 💫About Me :
 * 💻  I'm a Computer Science undergrad with experience building JAVA, C++, and C# systems.
 * 🔭 I’m currently working on learning .NodeJS.
-* ✨ Fun facts: *I am from Managua, Nicaragua.
-*               *I can communicate in English and Spanish fluently.
+* ✨ Fun facts: *I am from Managua, Nicaragua and I can communicate in English and Spanish fluently.